 Bloody / Damaged Snout

 A bloody damaged-looking snout is most commonly caused by snout rubbing.
-This generally happens when it is kept in an enclosure that is too small.
+This generally happens when a bearded dragon is kept in an enclosure that is too small for its size.
 As it searches for a way out of the enclosure it will rub it’s snout until it’s bloody and raw.
-This can be remedied by ensuring the bearded dragon’s enclosure is adequate and has the proper diet.
-Taking it out of the habitat occasionally can also help with snout rubbing.
+This can be remedied by ensuring the bearded dragon’s enclosure is adequate and has a well-balanced and varied diet.

 Interact with the bearded dragon by removing it from the habitat occasionally.
 Allow the bearded dragon to sit in your lap, or explore a safe room for 30 minutes to an hour a couple times per week.
 Enjoy a few fun activities with the bearded dragon while outside the terrarium.
 For example, take your bearded dragon out on walks with a special lizard leash.

 Snout rubbing is also a possible sign of stress.
 Provide an appropriate hide box, and monitor terrarium temperatures.